akauko/res_ht_gwas/README.md

 **Files**

 Files have been collected from FinnGen, UKBB research analysis platform and local computer.
 In FinnGen directory name is ~/res_ht and it includes also earlier survival analysis.
-In UKKB project is called 'resistant_hypertension'.
+The UKBB project is called 'resistant_hypertension'.

 ```
 ht_prs_preg